Which Methodology to Choose for Your Project: Waterfall vs RAD?

 We will discuss their differences, as well as their strong and weak sides, and also explain in what situations it is better to choose this or that methodology.

-The Waterfall methodology may be considered a traditional linear software development model.
+The Waterfall method may be considered a traditional linear software development model.

 It consists of several phases sequentially following each other.

-The software development model Waterfall is called so because the development stages form a cascade, where each step gradually follows the previous one.
+The software development model Waterfall is called so because the development cycle forms a cascade, where each step gradually follows the previous one.

 A developer can’t get to the next development phase until the previous stage is completed.
 Moreover, development can go only forward, so engineers can’t influence the already completed stages.

-When using the Waterfall model, developers take a linear and straightforward approach to software development.
-In this methodology, the development process usually consists of the following steps:
+When using the Waterfall methodology, developers take a linear and straightforward approach to software development.
+Per this approach, the development process usually consists of the following steps:

 - design creation;